 So Jemma, what made you want to study nursing?

 I don’t know.
-I’ve always felt like nursing is more of a passion than a job, I guess – like you’re just built for it.
+I’ve always felt like nursing is more of a passion than a job – like you’re just built for it.

-It’s something I was naturally drawn towards and I felt it fitted with my personality.
+I was naturally drawn to it, and it fits my personality.
 It felt like a natural calling.
-I think you are either a compassionate person or more of an academically driven person.
+You are either a compassionate person or more of an academically driven person.
 I’m the former.

 You studied for your nursing diploma at the University of Salford – what attracted you there?

 I was after some change, but not too much.
-I’m from London, and I was keen to experience a new city.
+I’m from London and was keen to experience a new city.

-The university had great reviews, and they offered the Children’s Nursing Diploma.
-The city itself was cool, and the school was highly recognised, which was important to me too.
+The university had great reviews and offered the Children’s Nursing Diploma.
+The city was cool, and the school was highly recognised, which was also important to me.

 And what was it like to study at the University of Salford?

-Apart from all the fun I had and the great people I met, I struggled academically if I’m honest.
-I was always more of a do-er and an explorer rather than sitting down and writing, so I did struggle with the academic side of my course.
+Apart from all the fun I had and the great people I met, I struggled academically, if I’m honest.
+I was always more of a do-er and an explorer rather than sitting down and writing, so I struggled with my course's academic side.

-But I found the practical side easy.
-I loved placements.
-I enjoyed learning clinical skills.
-I just didn’t love writing essays.
+However, I found the practical side easy.
+I loved placements, but I didn’t love writing essays—I enjoyed learning clinical skills.

 I went to Ghana in October 2010, so I would have been in the second year of my Diploma.

-I remember, me and two peers from my course all wanted to go together and we applied for funding through the university.
-We did a big presentation about our upcoming trip – we spoke about Ghana, Work the World and why we wanted to do it.
+I wanted to go with two peers from my course — we applied for funding through the university and gave a big presentation about our upcoming trip.
+We discussed Ghana, Work the World, and why we wanted to do it.

-We had to demonstrate that the placement would be worthwhile and it would be beneficial to our learning.
+We had to demonstrate that the placement would be worthwhile and beneficial to our learning.

-The university and our lecturers were supportive, but of course, they wanted to make sure it was beneficial too.
-We were just pumped to get out there and have this big experience!
+The university and our lecturers were supportive but also wanted to ensure it was beneficial.
+We were just pumped to get out there and have this once-in-a-lifetime experience!

 What was it that made you want to go overseas on an experience like this?

-Being a student nurse is stressful – you have to learn, you have to do clinical placements and you’ll likely have a part-time job too to support yourself.
-And you do learn a lot from your placements in the UK, but I just never felt pushed in a way that I’d feel overwhelmed or completely out of my comfort zone.
+Being a student nurse is stressful – you learn, do clinical placements and likely have a part-time job to support yourself.
+You learn a lot from your placements in the UK, but I never felt pushed in a way that I’d feel overwhelmed or entirely out of my comfort zone.
 That’s what I was after.

 Why Work the World?
 Can you remember how you heard about us?